-George E. Moore, Temple’s Senior Vice President and legal counsel as well as secretary to the Board of Trustees, passed away at the age of 67 on Sunday after previously being diagnosed with cancer.
+George Moore, 67, Temple’s senior vice president and university counsel as well as secretary to the Board of Trustees, died of pancreatic cancer Sunday.

 “George’s role at Temple University was a vital one,” a statement signed by President Theobald and Trustees chairman Patrick J. O’Connor read.
 “He was responsible for overseeing all of the legal affairs of the university and its subsidiaries, and provided advice on a wide variety of matters, including corporate governance, policy development, employment and labor issues, commercial transactions, constitutional law, and interpretation of statutes and regulations.”